magento/knowledge-base/src/troubleshooting/general/site-fails-to-load-due-to-maintenance-mode-left-enabled.md

 ---
 title: Site fails to load due to maintenance mode left enabled
-labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,The server is temporarily unable to service your request due to maintenance downtime or capacity problems.,how to,maintenance mode,site not loading
+labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,The server is temporarily unable to service your request due to maintenance downtime or capacity problems.,how to,maintenance mode,site not loading,Adobe Commerce,on-premises,cloud infrastructure
 ---

 This article provides a fix for when your site doesn't load due to maintenance mode being left enabled or not been disabled automatically.
-You may receive an error message " *Service Temporarily Unavailable The server is temporarily unable to service your request due to maintenance downtime or capacity problems.* "
+You may receive an error message: *Service Temporarily Unavailable The server is temporarily unable to service your request due to maintenance downtime or capacity problems.*

 ## Affected versions and products

-* Magento Commerce Cloud 2.2.x, 2.3.x
+* Adobe Commerce on cloud infrastructure 2.2.x, 2.3.x
-* Magento Commerce 2.2.x, 2.3.x
+* Adobe Commerce on-premises 2.2.x, 2.3.x

 ## Issue